wagtail/wagtail/docs/extending/extending_hallo.rst

 ``WhitelistRule`` is passed the element name, and a callable which will perform some kind of manipulation of the element whenever it is encountered.
 This callable receives the element as a `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_ Tag object.

-The ``wagtail.core.whitelist`` module provides a few helper functions to assist in defining these handlers: ``allow_without_attributes``, a handler which preserves the element but strips out all of its attributes, and ``attribute_rule`` which accepts a dict specifying how to handle each attribute, and returns a handler function.
+The ``wagtail.whitelist`` module provides a few helper functions to assist in defining these handlers: ``allow_without_attributes``, a handler which preserves the element but strips out all of its attributes, and ``attribute_rule`` which accepts a dict specifying how to handle each attribute, and returns a handler function.
 This dict will map attribute names to either True (indicating that the attribute should be kept), False (indicating that it should be dropped), or a callable (which takes the initial attribute value and returns either a final value for the attribute, or None to drop the attribute).